 FINISHING & PROTECTING

-Although the colour will never fade, it is recommended to protect from everyday scrapes and marks.
+Although the colour will never fade, it is recommended to protect milk paint from everyday oils and dirt which will easily stain it.
 The product you use will depend on the effect you wish to achieve and where the item is to be used.
 If you want protection on furniture without any sheen or colour change, use a matt acrylic varnish, which is milky at first but dries completely clear.
-For a more aged look you may wish to finish with a clear or 'antiquing' wax, oil or varnish, which will if course change the colour slightly and provide a sheen, so do test first if you are after a specific look.
-Our Daddy Van's Beeswax comes in clear and sweetly scented options (antiquing wax coming soon).
+Waxes or oils will provide a lustre or sheen, but may darken the whites and lighter colours slightly.
+For a more aged or'dirty' look you may wish to finish with tinted 'antiquing' waxes.
+We have several finishing options for you to choose from that work very well with our milk paint, including varnish, waxes, oils and coloured waxes.
 For kitchen cabinetry and in high moisture areas, we recommend our Hope's 100% Tung Oil, a super tough finish on new wood which gives maximum protection against water and grease marks.

 The Most important thing to remember is that milk paint is just paint!
 And on raw wood, it is the most beautiful, durable paint you can find, giving authentic period colour.
 Yes it is known for its unpredictability on non-porous surfaces, but that is half the fun!
 It is the only paint on the market that will naturally distress to give you that aged, chippy look.
 It is a very versatile paint that can be used in so many ways for a huge variety of looks.